alexey-x/Vehicle-Routing/README.md

 It is kind of Multi Trip Vehicle Routing Problem with Time Windows.

-The description of the problem is in ProblemDescription_RU python notebook.
+The description of the problem is in the ProblemDescription_RU python notebook.

 Simple examples are in the ProblemTestExamples_RU notebook.

-ProblemNTS_Simple_RU rather useless task was not solve due to its size.
+ProblemNTS_Simple_RU is rather useless.
+Task was not solved due to its size.
 Special treatment is needed.

 All these notebook are in russian.